katiehermalik/LuCUBERate/README.md

 # LuCUBERate

-LuCUBERate leverages the convenience of a flash card into the third dimension.
+LuCUBERate leverages the convenience of a flash card into a third dimension.
 We allow more space and freedom for the way that you learn.
 Our name LuCUBERate is a play on the word 'lucubrate', which means to write or study, especially by night.

 This project was bootstrapped with Create React App.